-Nuevo Progreso is a small town south of Weslaco, Texas.
-It is a safe area for tourists to enjoy shopping for souvenirs and pharmaceuticals, taking advantage of low priced dental service, and enjoying the local cuisine and beverages.
+Winter Texans have been visiting this small border town, south of Weslaco, Texas, for more than 50 years.
+It is a safe area for tourists to enjoy shopping for souvenirs and pharmaceuticals, taking advantage of low priced dental services, and enjoying the local cuisine and beverages.

 Many Winter Texans visit Nuevo Progreso on a regular basis while they are wintering here in Texas.
 You can read what people have to say about visiting Mexico's border towns in the RGV.
 Be sure to post comments about your experiences as well, at the link above.

 Every year on the first Friday in December, Nuevo Progreso hosts a celebration to welcome visitors from across the border to their small town.
 In the US we call this Winter Texan Appreciation Day while in Mexico it is Dia de la Turista.

 No matter what you call it, it is a day of Fun, Food, Music and Dancing.
 There is a similar day in the Spring, on March 21, when the Winter Texan population starts to plan their departure to the North.